chris-kahn/vscode-quick-browser/README.md

-# bridge README
+# quick-browser README

-This is the README for your extension "bridge".
-After writing up a brief description, we recommend including the following sections.
+This is a small extension for Visual Studio Code that replicates the file browsing capability of Helm in Emacs.

 ## Features